Outcome statement

 Have clear processes* to:

-• assess risks.
-Once you identify risks, do a ‘risk assessment’ to check if there’s a chance of a negative outcome* and how severe that outcome would be.
+- assess risks.
+Once you identify risks, do a ‘risk assessment’ to check if there’s a chance of a negative outcome and how severe that outcome would be.
 Document the risk assessment and use it to see if you can do an activity or take more actions to minimise the risk.
 You can also use a risk assessment to prioritise actions.
 In some cases, you may need a more detailed risk assessment.
-For example, an older person who is receiving home care services will need a risk assessment of their home environment when they start to have services in their home.
-You should also do this risk assessment regularly* to help identify possible risks to the older person or workers in the home (Outcome 4.1a).
+For example, an older person who is receiving aged care services delivered in a home or community setting will need a risk assessment of their home environment when they start to have services in their home.
+You should also do this risk assessment regularly to help identify possible risks to the older person or workers in the home (Outcome 4.1a).

 Have at least one organisation-wide risk register and periodically review it for new and emerging risks and those already identified for any change in circumstances.
 If the organisation has multiple sites and locations, you may need a risk register for each one.
 You may also need to complete a separate assessment for high-risk activities.